Are you thinking about selling your art online, but you do not know where to start?

 - Safe and secure

 - You own the site.
-You have total control of the look and feel of your site which makes it easier to stand out.
+You have total control of your site’s look and feel, which makes it easier to stand out.

 Etsy got started in 2015 and has become one of the greatest creative marketplaces to buy and sell art and crafts.